schlich/loomio_help/content/user_manual/threads/index.md

 ## Starting a thread

-You can start a thread by clicking _New thread_ from the sidebar.
+You can start a thread by clicking _New thread_ on the sidebar.

 <video width="600" height="400" playsinline muted loop controls>
 <source src="start_thread_from_sidebar.mp4" type="video/mp4">